 To ensure that you’re getting the best value for money at this early stage in your musical education, we’ve put together some key pointers for selecting the right beginner’s violin.

-1. A professional setup is essential!
+1. A professional set up is essential!

+Nearly every instrument has the potential to be as comfortable for the player as possible, however, often, instruments can be neglected at one of the most vital stages of their lives, the set up.
 Make sure that the violin you are purchasing is set up correctly so that it’s ready to play.
 Plenty of vendors out there will be happy to sell you an instrument straight from the box with no adjustments, and this means that the sound and technique learned while playing will both be poor.

-A professional setup should include adjustments to the:
+A professional set up should include adjustments to the: